 - South Africa

-When looking at the ethnicity of its viewers, a survey completed in March 2020 in the United States indicated that more than 60% of Hispanic Americans answered that they have subscribed to Netflix.
-Only 51% of white respondents indicated that they have a current Netflix subscription.
-That being said, out of all the ethnic groups interviewed, more Hispanic adults indicated that they’ve actually never heard of the brand.
+When looking at the ethnicity of its viewers, a survey completed in August 2021 in the United States reveals that 70% of Hispanic Americans answered that they subscribed to Netflix.
+Only 61% of white respondents answered that they have a Netflix subscription.

 Though, a survey completed by Morning Consult/The Hollywood Reporter paints a different picture.
 In February 2021, they collected responses from US adults about streaming platforms.
 According to their data, 65% of respondents who subscribed to Netflix were white.
 Only 31% classified themselves as Hispanic or Black.